joomcode/create-locator/README.md

 Static component is located in the locator tree in one place, in a fixed path, and it don't have parameters (for the same reason it don't have properties).
-Therefore, the locator of a static component can also be obtained statically, as a singleton, outside the component's render function (and then it will not be necessary to add properties to the component just for the sake of marking it with locators):
+Therefore, the locator of a static component can also be obtained statically, as a singleton, outside the component render function (and then it will not be necessary to add properties to the component just for the sake of marking it with locators):

 ```tsx